PatrickMaiyer/Portapack_Wiki/Won't-boot.md

 # My device wont start up

 ## White screen
-If you device won't boot and leaves you on white screen, then you will need to power off the device and then hold down the **UP** button while you power it on.
+If you device won't boot and leaves you on white screen, then you will need to power off the device and then holding the **UP** button while you power it on.
 This could take up to 10 seconds.

 If this does not work, then try the same thing but this time holding the **DOWN** button (Remembering to wait up to 10 seconds).